chapmanjacobd/library/.github/README.md

 <details><summary>Exploratory Data Analysis on table-like files</summary>

     $ library eda -h
-    usage: library eda PATH ... [--table TABLE] [--start-row START_ROW] [--end-row END_ROW] [--repl]
+    usage: library eda PATH ... [--table STR] [--end-row INT] [--repl]

     Perform Exploratory Data Analysis (EDA) on one or more files

-    Only 20,000 rows per file are loaded for performance purposes.
+    Only 500,000 rows per file are loaded for performance purposes.
 Set `--end-row inf` to read all the rows and/or run out of RAM.

 </details>